sematext/docs/docs/tags/custom-tags.md

 tags: "env:dev, project:projectName, role:webfrontend"
 ```

+### Ansible

+It also possible to add custom tags to your Ansible playbook, for details please see [here](https://sematext.com/docs/agents/sematext-agent/ansible/#install-the-agent-using-an-ansible-playbook).

 ## Sematext App Agent

 To configure tags for an individual App, edit the property below in the monitor configuration file: